 - A boy is born with an extra finger on each hand due to the dominant gene EE, while another newborn with the recessive homozygous ee gene has the normal number of fingers on her hands.

-- Unattached earlobes is a trait that is the result of a dominant gene UU, while an individual with the recessive homozygous gene (uu) actually has attached earlobes.
+- Unattached earlobes is a trait that is the result of a dominant gene UU, while an individual with the recessive homozygous gene uu actually has attached earlobes.

 These examples of homozygous should give you a better understanding of chromosomes and genetics.
+Now that you have reviewed some examples of homozygous traits and conditions, consider expanding your knowledge of genetics.
+Start by exploring the difference between homozygous and heterozygous traits.